kevinlanzon/lizard-king/README.md

 Lizard King
 ==========

-A funny gif comparison website built with [Meads](https://github.com/meads58), [Diego](https://github.com/jdiegoromero) and [Ed](https://github.com/eddbrown) for the three day Makerthon at Makers Academy.
+A project to find the funniest image/gif online.
+Built with [Meads](https://github.com/meads58), [Diego](https://github.com/jdiegoromero) and [Ed](https://github.com/eddbrown) for the three day Makerthon at Makers Academy.

 Requirements
 ----